aanand/aanand.github.com/content/articles/jquery-tappable.md

 title: Passing Off as a Native with jquery.tappable.js
 kind: article
 created_at: 2011-07-05 21:13
-summary: Apple may or may not hate the open web, but they certainly don’t make click behaviour pretty in Mobile Safari.
+summary: Apple may not hate the open web as much as the haters would have you believe, but they certainly don’t make click behaviour pretty in Mobile Safari.
 Unfortunately, taking control of it is more involved than it perhaps ought to be. [jquery.tappable.js](https://github.com/aanand/jquery.tappable.js) does (most of) the hard work for you.
 ---

 I hope we can all agree that [mobile web apps shouldn’t pretend to be native apps][mobile-native], but I don’t like the thought of having to accept the current state of most mobile apps as the hand we’ve been dealt.
 The whole business feels somewhat 2000-era, which is frankly weird—we’ve spent a good decade improving the look and feel of apps in the browser, but the majority of mobile web apps seem content with a half-hearted grey-boxes-and-lines style and a rigid, transitionless interactivity.